WHO classification of CNS tumors

 Grading within tumor types

 Due to the inertia of prior classifications and the desire to avoid additional confusion, however, this has only been adopted in a way that does not overly clash with prior grading.
-For example, despite grading within tumor types, no grade 1 diffuse astrocytoma, IDH-mutant exists (only grade 2, 3 and 4 are available).
+For example, despite grading within tumor types, no grade 1 astrocytoma, IDH-mutant exists (only grades 2, 3 and 4 are available).
 Similarly, glioblastoma, IDH-wildtype can only ever be a grade 4 tumor 8.

 Previously the Roman numerals I, II, III and IV were used for grading.
 These will be replaced by the Arabic numerals 1, 2, 3 and 4 to bring CNS tumor grades in line with other systems.
 However, since the features used to grade CNS tumors remain different from those used systemically, it is recommended that the grade be preceded by "CNS WHO", e.g. "meningioma CNS WHO grade 1" 8.

 The term anaplastic, used extensively in the prior classifications has been dropped in favor of grading only.
 Thus what was previously known as an "anaplastic astrocytoma" is now referred to as an "astrocytoma, IDH-mutant, CNS WHO grade 3" 8.

 For the first time, molecular features have been explicitly added to the grading schema and may supersede histological features.
 For example, an IDH-wildtype astrocytoma with low-grade histologic features can be considered grade 4 (glioblastoma) in the presence of EGFR amplification, TERT promoter mutation or the combined gain of chromosome 7 and loss of chromosome 10 [+7/-10] 8.

 Essential and desirable diagnostic criteria

 Each tumor type has been given certain essential diagnostic criteria necessary for a specific diagnosis, as well as additional non-essential but nonetheless desirable criteria 8.